A. David returns to Jerusalem and to an insurrection.

 c.
 They cut off the head of Sheba the son of Bichri, and threw it out to Joab: Sheba probably thought he was safe within the walls of that city, but no one is safe when they run against God’s will.
 There isn’t a wall high enough or strong enough to protect against God and His will.

 i.
 We can make a spiritual analogy out of Sheba, his rebellion, and his refuge in the city of Abel.
 “Every man’s breast is a city enclosed.
 Every sin is a traitor that lurketh within those walls.
 God calleth for Sheba’s head, neither hath he any quarrel to us for our person, but for our sin.
 If we love the head of our traitor above the life of our soul, we shall justly perish in the vengeance.”
 (Trapp)

 ii.
 “It were happy if all such traitors might hop headless.”
 (Trapp)

 iii.
 So ended the rebellion of Sheba.
 Yet the division between Judah and the other eleven tribes of Israel remained.
-After the death of Solomon there was a civil war that permanently divided the united kingdom into two nations: the southern Kingdom of Judah and the northern Kingdom of Israel.
+After the death of Solomon, there was a civil war that permanently divided the twelve tribes into two nations: the southern kingdom of Judah and the northern kingdom of Israel.